clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 # find_distances(no_labs, predicted_labs, centers)
 ```

-Great, now let’s see how we can use a scree plot to our advantage\!
+Great, now let's see how we can use a scree plot to our advantage!

 ``` r
 lab_hist <- data.frame() # initialize histories